 A complete marketing website for a premium personal finance app — designed and shipped end-to-end with Claude Code.

-Aurum is a personal finance app designed for those who want to build wealth on their own terms.
-The marketing website had one clear purpose: make paying for a finance app feel worth it.
+Aurum is a personal finance app for Canadians who want to build wealth on their own terms.
+The marketing website had one clear purpose: to make paying for a finance app feel worth it.
+In a category saturated by free, ad-supported products, Aurum's paid model is its core differentiator.
+When something is free, you are the product.
+Aurum isn't here to sell your data for a free product; instead, we offer a generous trial and keep the subscription price low so the tools you need to build wealth don't slow that process down.

-One huge motivation of this project was to learn an end-to-end AI design and development process utilizing Claude Code.
-As a product designer, I'm familiar with website builders and Figma, but now I can leverage full tech stacks with Next.JS, Tailwind, and Vercel to ensure I had full control over the design while remaining performant.
+Every element of the site needed to justify that value, and I aimed to accomplish that not just by showing off features but through a cohesive, intentional design language.
+The website had to communicate sophistication, trust, and warmth.
+Every color, typography, and microanimation was chosen to make it feel like you're using an app that should cost much more.
+One major motivation of this project was to learn an end-to-end AI design and development process utilizing Claude Code.
+As a product designer, I'm familiar with website builders and Figma, but now I can leverage full tech stacks with Next.js, Tailwind, and Vercel to ensure full control over the design while remaining performant.

 Why Values Before Features

 Most SaaS marketing sites open with feature lists.
 Aurum opens with principles.
 This was a deliberate structural decision.
 The goal was to build trust and differentiate ourselves before we sell the product.
 Before a user evaluates what Aurum does, they need to understand who Aurum is, what we stand for, and why they should trust us.
+That framing also reinforces the strategy of a Canadian-first product — Canadians respond to brands built explicitly for them, not retrofitted from the US, and leading with values instead of feature parity makes the homegrown DNA legible from the first scroll.

 Show who you are before you show what can you do.
 In premium categories, identity precedes utility.